potaytows/JonggyAdminside/README.md

-# Jongy Admin side
+# Jongy Admin-side
-This is a react-native application
+This is an admin-side application for Jongy

 ## Contributors